krei-systems/krei-systems.github.io/content/vide.md

           </div>
           <div class="resource-content">
             <h3 class="resource-title">Education</h3>
             <p class="resource-description">With the rapidly accelerating integration of technology in our work, life, and classrooms, educators all over the world are re-evaluating the purpose of education in light of these outsized implications.
-We see the potential of <i>Krei Vide</i> to accelerate the long overdue transformation of education systems towards inclusive learning that will prepare young people to thrive and shape a better future.
+We see the potential of Krei Vide to accelerate the long overdue transformation of education systems towards inclusive learning that will prepare young people to thrive and shape a better future.
 At the same time, we see huge opportunities for teachers to use these technologies to enhance their own teaching practice and professional experience.</p>
           </div>
         </div>
         <!-- Healthcare Resource -->